 and its Applications, Rosen, McGraw Hill, 7th edition.

-every Wednesday night 7 PM in the lab.
+Help sessions every Monday night 7 PM in the lab.

 Assignments: Homework assignments will be worth 40% of your grade.
 You may do these with a partner, and one grade will be given to both people in each group, but you may work alone if you prefer to do so.
 Read our department's academic integrity guidelines before you hand in any written work.